-Corporal punishment involves the deliberate infliction of pain upon a child, by an adult, in an attempt to correct and/or punish the child's perceived misbehavior.
+Corporal punishment involves the deliberate infliction of pain upon a child, by an adult, to correct and/or punish the child's perceived misbehavior.
 Scientific research has concluded that corporal punishment is ineffective and detrimental to the emotional and educational needs of children.
 There are many more effective means of discipline which promote self-control and the development of appropriate socially adaptive behaviors in constructive, non-harmful ways.

-In 2004, the American Academy of Pediatrics published a policy calling for universal school-based programs to encourage mental health and prevent mental illness:
+The Consensus Report was the culmination of a long process of study that looked at the school environment rather than the individual offence as the proper focus of discipline.
+Thus, as early as 2004, the American Academy of Pediatrics published a policy calling for universal school-based programs to encourage mental health and prevent mental illness:

 Activities …need to be ubiquitous so that they target all children in all school settings.
 Preventive programs are those that focus on decreasing risk factors and building resilience, including providing a positive, friendly, and open social environment at school and ensuring that each student has access to community and family supports that are associated with healthy emotional development.
 A sense of student “connectedness” to schools has been found to have positive effects on academic achievement and to decrease risky behaviors.
 For example, schools should provide students with multiple and varied curricular and extracurricular activities, thereby increasing the chances that each student will feel successful in some aspect of school life.
 Schools also should provide numerous opportunities for positive individual interactions with adults at school so that each student has positive adult role models and opportunities to develop a healthy adult relationship outside his or her family.
 Schools can provide families with support services and should implement “prevention” curricula (e.g., curricula that decrease risk-taking behaviors).
 Behavioral expectations, rules, and discipline plans should be well publicized and enforced school-wide.